DOI-ONRR/doi-extractives-data/_downloads/reconciliation.md

     </div>
     <h1>Reconciliation</h1>

     <p class="case_studies_intro-para">As a part of USEITI, companies report payments to the government (e.g., rents, taxes, royalties) and the government reports what it received.
-These figures are compiled and reconciled by an independent administrator and published.</p>
+These figures are compiled and reconciled by an Independent Administrator (IA) and published.</p>

     <p class="downloads-download_links-intro">Download calendar year data:</p>
     <ul class="downloads-download_links">